bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Player will solve simple pasword/auth puzzles to gain access to servers (which can be automated)
   - puzzle: password that is openly visible, or not required at all
   - puzzle: mastermind/wordle style password guessing with feedback
-  - vulnerability: simple rainbow table attacks like "it's the default password" or "my dog's name"
+  - vulnerability: simple dictionary attacks like "it's the default password" or "my dog's name"
-  - vulnerability: "timing" attacks (the listed response time increases based on how many correct chars you submit)
+  - vulnerability: "timing" attacks (the listed "response time" increases based on how many correct chars you submit)
   - puzzle: simple parsing. the password is the value of this short math expression in a string
   - The player will need to find, store, and re-use those passwords